londelec/leandcxmlman/source/sections/Modbusma/CtrlMessages.rst

 		:inlinetip:`Attribute is optional only for read messages` :ref:`xmlattr-ModbusmaCtrlMsgFunc`\ ="3" :inlinetip:`and` :ref:`xmlattr-ModbusmaCtrlMsgFunc`\ ="4"

 .. include-file:: sections/Include/serma_FollowCtrlMsg.rstinc ""

+   * :attr:	:xmlattr:`Flags`
+     :val:	|flags8range|
+     :def:	0x00
+     :desc:	Flags to customize control messages.
+		See :numref:`tabid-ModbusCtrlMsgFlags` for available flags.
+		:inlinetip:`Attribute is optional and doesn’t have to be included in configuration, default value will be used if omitted.`

 .. include-file:: sections/Include/Name.rstinc ""